Koalas are up power poles, on roads, in schools. Why the outlook for Australia’s listed icons remains ‘poor’ - KESQ

 Landowners are able to clear 500 square meters – about the size of an NBA basketball court – without formal permission.
 Separate exemptions exist for firebreaks and road access, among other reasons.

-Garth Nolah, from Nolah Property Developments, who advised residents of the tree-clearing, said a development application would be submitted soon and declined to comment further.
+Garth Silva, from Nolah Property Developments, who advised residents of the tree-clearing, said a development application would be submitted soon and declined to comment further.

 A koala rescuer of nine years, Karin Machell told CNN she watched the trees fall and had since quit rescuing.

-Note: Correction: This story has been updated to correct the surname of Garth Silva of Nolah Property Developments.